lephyrus/ngx-translate-messageformat-compiler/README.md

 })
 ```

 The value for `locales` is either a string or an array of strings.
+The first locale is used as the default locale by messageformat.
 More info here: https://messageformat.github.io/messageformat/MessageFormat

 ### Advanced configuration